-Before we begin.
-I know you’re wondering if I’ve lost my mind, suggesting raisins and fish sauce in Carne Adovada.
+Before we begin, I know you’re wondering if I’ve lost my mind, suggesting raisins and fish sauce in a Carne Adovada recipe.
 I use those ingredients to add sweetness and umami to a dish that traditionally calls for a lot of different steps to achieve that flavor.

 A lot of this involves single pot cooking, where my Instant pot comes in very handy.
 But for this dish, I also needed to brown onions and bloom a few spices.

 I really didn't feel up to dirtying another pan, but I knew skipping out on browning the onions was not a smart idea.

 So I used the microwave.
 I'm here to tell you, you CAN actually brown onions in the microwave.
 I chopped up the onions and put them in a paper bowl along with the oil and spices and cooked them, and they browned on their own, with no babysitting, while I cut up the pork.

 Maybe I got a wee bit too much water in this dish because I was afraid to not put enough and burn a 2 pounds of pork, but I think you could get by with less, or you could turn it into a bit of a gravy dish and eat it over rice.
 I ate it plain so it would be low carb, and that worked well too.

 Looking for more great Mexican recipes to check out?
 Give my Arroz Con Pollo a try!
 This Mexican chicken and rice dish is sure to make the whole family happy!

 Another great Mexican dish is my Rajas con Crema y Elote.
 It's a great mix of poblano peppers, onions, and corn, cooked in the Instant Pot that's absolutely delicious!

 Another great Mexican dish is my Instant Pot Mexican Ground Beef Casserole With Rice And Beans.
 It's a super family-friendly meal that you're going to love!